“GFD: Children Of Sunset”

 It was Old Man Creedy, done found the body not long after sunrise.
 One of our school teachers, Ms. Samson.
 Such a pretty woman.
 Not much older than my own mother, God rest her soul.
 But to look at her now, cold and lying in the dirt just across from the old saloon…it’s almost like she ain’t never had an ounce of life in her at all.
 So strange.

 And those eyes.
 Dead eyes.
-Blank now…but before she went to Glory…you can tell they must have seen something mighty frightening.
+Blank now…but before she went to Glory…you could just tell they must have seen something mighty frightening.
 What could have done such a thing to a sweet lady like Ms. Samson?

 My best friend, Willie, was on his tiptoes, trying to get a closer look at the body.
 But he wasn’t no bigger than I was.
 Heck, at 14, he was a year and a half younger than me.
 I don’t know what made him think he was so tall this mornin’.

 “She sure was pretty.
 Wasn’t she, Deke?”
 Willie asked me.
 “That’s the third one in just a couple of months, ain’t it?
 What do you think it is, keeps laying good folk out in the dirt like this every few weeks?”

 Still trying to keep a low profile by hushing him up, I said, “I dunno, Wille.
 I reckon she wandered out of town one night…got herself bit.
 Big snake or somethin’.”

 “Big snake?
 That don’t make no sense.”
 He said, still talking louder than I wanted him to.
 “Can’t be coyotes, neither.
 They would have ravaged her but good.
 Not leave her looking as pretty as she does.”